emqx/emqx-exporter/README.md

   --emqx.auth-password=${secretKey}
 ```

-The arg `emqx.nodes` is a host list, the exporter will choose one to establish connection.
+The arg `emqx.nodes` is a comma-separated list of host, the exporter will choose one to establish connection.

 EMQX Dashboard HTTP service listens on port `18083` by default, you may need to modify it according to the actual configuration.